ibm-cloud-docs/vpc/api-auth-correlation.md

 # Required permissions for VPC resources
 {: #resource-authorizations-required-for-api-and-cli-calls}

-The table below lists the minimum Identity and Access Management (IAM) roles required to interact with {{site.data.keyword.vpc_full}} (VPC) infrastructure objects.
+Table 1 lists the minimum Identity and Access Management (IAM) roles that are required to interact with {{site.data.keyword.vpc_full}} (VPC) infrastructure objects.
 {:shortdesc}

 For more information about IAM roles, see [Getting Started with IAM](/docs/vpc?topic=vpc-iam-getting-started).